-A Support Broker provides information and assistance to the individual for the purpose of self-directing supports.
+A Support Broker provides I&A to the individual for the purpose of self-directing supports.
 This includes practical skills training and providing information on recruiting and hiring personal assistant workers, managing workers and providing information on effective communication and problem-solving.
-The extent of the assistance furnished to the individual or designated representative is specified in the Individual support plan.
+The extent of the assistance furnished to the individual or DR is specified in the ISP.

-A Support Broker provides the individual or their designated representative with information and assistance (I&A) to secure the supports and services identified in the support plan.
+A Support Broker provides the individual or their DR with I&A to secure the supports and services identified in the support plan.

-A Support Broker provides the individual or designated representative with information and assistance to:
+A Support Broker provides the individual or DR with I&A to:

-- Establish work schedules for the individual's employees based upon their support plan; - Help manage the individual's budget and employee rate setting; - Seek other supports or resources outlined by the support plan; - Define goals, needs and preferences, identifying and accessing services, supports and resources as part of the person centered planning process which is then gathered by the support coordinator for the support plan; - Implement practical skills training (recruiting, hiring, managing, terminating workers, managing and approving timesheets, problem solving, conflict resolution); - Develop an emergency back-up plan; - Implement employee training; - Promote independent advocacy, to assist in filing grievances and complaints when necessary; - Include other areas related to providing information and assistance to individuals/designated representative to managing services and supports;
+- Establish work schedules for the individual's employees based upon their support plan; - Help manage the individual's budget and employee rate setting; - Seek other supports or resources outlined by the support plan; - Define goals, needs and preferences, identifying and accessing services, supports and resources as part of the person centered planning process which is then gathered by the support coordinator for the support plan - Implement practical skills training (recruiting, hiring, managing, terminating workers, managing and approving timesheets, problem solving, conflict resolution); - Develop an emergency back-up plan; - Implement employee training;

+- Promote independent advocacy, to assist in filing grievances and complaints when necessary; - Include other areas related to providing I&A to individuals/ DR to managing services and supports;